API List Pages

 You should be able to navigate to mysite.com/wp-json/wp/v2/posts and see data there.

 Create a List Page

 To create a list page, in the App Customizer go to Custom Pages => Add New.

-Choose "WP-API List" from the dropdown, and add your title and list route.
+Choose "WordPress Posts" option from the choices, and add your title and list route.

 All API list pages only show for the app where you created them, so you won't see the page you just created if you go to another app.